Bostock v. Clayton County, Ga.

 bbwmlaw-rule

-In a 6 to 3 ruling on Monday, June 15, 2020, the Supreme Court decided that Title VII of the Civil Rights Act of 1964, which prohibits discrimination “because of sex,” includes LGBTQ+ employees.
-Buckley Bala Wilson Mew LLP Partner Thomas J. Mew, IV represents Gerald Bostock, petitioner in Bostock v.
-Clayton County, Ga., and led the charge to secure this historic civil rights victory, which now ensures federal, uniform protection for gay, lesbian, bisexual, transgender and queer employees from employment discrimination.
-The decision is a landmark for LGBTQ+ rights and human rights in the United States.
+In a 6 to 3 ruling on Monday, June 15, 2020, the Supreme Court decided that Title VII of the Civil Rights Act of 1964, which prohibits discrimination “because of sex,” includes LGBTQ employees.
+Buckley Bala Wilson Mew LLP Partner Tom Mew represented Gerald Bostock, petitioner in Bostock v.
+Clayton County, Ga., and led the charge to secure this historic civil rights victory, which now ensures federal, uniform protection for gay, lesbian, bisexual, and transgender employees from employment discrimination.
+The decision is a landmark for LGBTQ rights and human rights in the United States.

 “There are no words to fully express Gerald Bostock’s sincere gratitude for the Supreme Court’s decision in his case.
-In a moment when so many are hurting and reeling from the injustices of inequality, this is a positive step in the right direction for equal rights,” said Mew.
-“But there is still so much work to be done, as recent events underscore.
-For the last seven years, Gerald’s been looking forward to this moment, and the chance to finally have his day in court.
-He is eager to resume his case and continue his fight for LGBTQ+ equality in Georgia and beyond; and, stand up for the equal rights of everyone.”
+In a moment when so many are hurting and reeling from the injustices of inequality, this is a positive step in the right direction for equal rights,” said Mew at the time.

-With Gerald’s case now reversed and remanded, Buckley Bala Wilson Mew LLP will continue his fight in Georgia.
-If you are an LGBTQ+ individual with employment law concerns, please call 404-781-1101 to connect with our leading employment attorneys.
+With Gerald’s case reversed and remanded back to the lower courts, Buckley Bala Wilson Mew LLP continued to pursue his case in Georgia, and were ultimately able to secure a favorable settlement.
+If you are an LGBTQ individual with employment law concerns, please call 404-781-1101 to connect with our leading employment attorneys.

 About Gerald